 No flyover has been proposed in the current stretch.
-The proposed Khurja flyover is not in the current project.
+The proposed Khurja flyover is not to be constructed in the current project which will develop only the approach.

-2.6.4 ROBs & RUBs (Major)
+2.6.4 ROBs &RUBs (Major)

-This type of RUB is such, which crosses National Highway or busy state Highway, where spanning arrangement is proposed with 24.4 m to 30.5 m PSC girders.
+This type of ROB or RUB is such, which crosses National Highway or busy state Highway, where spanning arrangement is proposed with 24.4 m to 30.5 m PSC girders.
+One ROB and 2 major RUBs are proposed.